Last Updated: August 5, 2022

 - The polishing process itself is markedly different from those of standard communications connectors and therefore requires some different procedures, tools and films, in order to produce acceptable assemblies.

 The first widely used connector in the data world, at least in North America, was the ST, sometimes called Snap and Twist.
 This connector dealt successfully with many of the limitations of the SMA.
 Ceramic ferrules could be molded and machined with the submicron tolerances required for 9-micron core single-mode fibers, field termination and polishing were a little easier, and the connector ferrules, and fibers, touched each other with the force of a spring, instead of the screw threads of the SMA.
 Japanese companies, in conjunction with NTT, developed a number of single fiber connectors that dominated communications fiber installations for decades, and still do: FC, SC and LC.

 So who needs a fiber optic SMA today?

 If you remove the communications applications and markets for fiber optic connectors, what is left?: something less than .1% of the market.
 What are the applications?

-Spectroscopy: non-destructive testing, measurement for medical, forensic, industrial, research.
+- Spectroscopy: non-destructive testing, the measurement for medical, forensic, industrial, research.

 This is just a smattering of what has been and is being done with SMA connectors throughout North America and Europe, and well as Japan, and more recently, Latin America and the rest of Asia, including China.
 What sets SMA connectors apart from the rest of the fiber world is that the connectors are used in so many different hole sizes; many different fiber sizes are used across such a myriad of applications.
 For an inventor, scientist, doctor, engineer, or production or marketing manager who finds an unusual or little used fiber in an odd size and wants to use it in a new or modified product that requires a novel fiber size, SMA connectors are readily available in small to moderate quantities in a matter of days, at a stable and predictable price.